 . . . cannot work as hard or travel as much as his career requires and still spend as much time as he should with his family. . . .
-The greater a man's commitments to his family and his career, the more severe these problems and anxieties become.
-8 recognizing their role in influencing the way American families live.
+The greater a man's commitments to his family and his career, the more severe these problems and anxieties become.8

 Work-family issues are increasingly of national concern.
-The Proceedings of the 1970 White House Conference on Children and Youth states, changing the organization and demands of work in ways which will enable children and parents to live and learn together.
+The Proceedings of the 1970 White House Conference on Children and Youth states,